JudgeZ/EmbedNexus/docs/testing/test-matrix.md

 # Test Matrix for Planned Feature Work

 This matrix catalogues the intentionally failing tests that must be in place before implementation begins on each subsystem.
 The objective is to drive test-first delivery so that every planned capability is protected by unit, integration, fuzz, and performance coverage ahead of landing code changes.
+Refer to the [Fixture and Golden Data Management Plan](./fixtures-plan.md) for guidance on creating and reviewing the shared assets referenced below.

 ## Subsystem Matrices